DylanB5402/dylanb5402.github.io/projects.markdown

 Timeline: September 2020

+PersonalPlanner was made to automate setting up my Notion board/to-do list each quarter using the Notion API.
+I add a quarter and what time I have each class, and Notion autopopulates the calendar.

 ### [StupidSummerProject](https://github.com/DylanB5402/StupidSummerProject)

 Timeline: June 2019 - September 2019

+A Python script wrapping [Fanficfare](https://github.com/JimmXinu/FanFicFare) to download webfiction and automatically send it to my Kindle.

 ### [SummerProject2](https://github.com/DylanB5402/SummerProject2/commits/master)

 Timeline: June 2020 - July 2020

+An Android app for downloading fanfiction from various sites and sending them directly to a Kindle device written in Python using Kivy.
+The backend uses FanFicFare and fiction from any site supported by FanFicFare can be downloaed.
+Mobi files are sent over email using SMTP.

 ### [ColorMean](https://github.com/DylanB5402/ColorMean)

 Timeline: July 2020

+A Python script to "pixelify" images, made while I was bored and interested in working with OpenCV.

 ## FIRST Robotics Competition Projects: